 In the East, construction activities are mainly driven by the industrial estates that have attracted industries wanting to benefit from the Board of Investments’ (BOI) support.

-• EV Market in Thailand
+ASEAN EV Market: Expanding Production in Thailand